Common Mistakes That Can Void Your Roof Warranty (And How to Avoid Them)

 Best Practices to Maintain Your Roof Warranty

 To keep your roof warranty valid, follow the advice of local roofing experts.
-This way, you can confidently make roof warranty claims when needed.
+This way, you can confidently make when needed.
 By being proactive and avoiding common mistakes, your roof will last longer and work better.

 Schedule Regular Inspections